System Features and Benefits

 The LiveWall system comes with a built in irrigation conduit in the RainRail mounting track.
 It needs, however, to be connected to a suitable piping conduit.
 The piping conduit consists of header pipe and fittings, valves (each filled with a 15 psi pressure regulator), a 150 micron debris filter, irrigation controller, and fitting for annual "blow out" to clear piping conduit of water before freezing temperatures.

-What is the difference between "Side Fed" and "Rear Fed" LiveWall Structures?
+What is the difference between "Side Irrigation Feed" and "Rear Irrigation Feed" LiveWall Structures?

-LiveWall systems can be designed so that the irrigation pipe feeds into the side of the RainRails (Side-Fed) or behind the structure into a rear tap on the RainRails (Rear-Fed).
-Rear-Fed systems utilize thicker VertiRails so that the irrigation components (valves, pressure regulators, feed lines) can fit behind the planters.
+LiveWall systems can be designed so that the irrigation pipe feeds into the side of the RainRails (Side-Feed) or behind the structure into a rear tap on the RainRails (Rear-Feed).
+Rear-Feed systems utilize thicker furring strips so that the irrigation components (valves, pressure regulators, feed lines) can fit behind the planters.

 Advantages: Less expensive, easier to install, thinner profile